Use report metrics

 Session wait time

-This metric is a measure of the time, in seconds, that a customer spends waiting in a specific queue before an agent accepts their request.
+This metric is a measure of the time, in seconds, that a customer spends waiting in a specific queue before an service representative accepts their request.
 If the customer abandons the request, or if the conversation is transferred to another queue, the calculation is based on the time between the point when the customer request arrives in the queue and the point when the request is closed.

 Active sessions